circleci/circleci-docs/jekyll/_cci2/creating-orbs.md

 ### Orb reference format

-Orb references have the following format shown below:
+Orb references have the following format:

 ```
 [namespace]/[orb]@[version]
 ```

-### Semantic Versioning in Orbs
+#### Semantic Versioning in Orbs

 Orbs are published with the standard 3-number semantic versioning system: